jenov/automatic_material_id_nodal/README.txt

 For precaution, first make a backup of your scene.

 This script is used to create a material id node-based.
-I have used the idea for the compositing scheme that made rio.
-This script has helped me to learn some more programming with nodes in blender.
-Original source nodes of the composition: http://www.yafaray.org/community/forum/viewtopic.php?f=6&t=4630&start=15
+I have used the idea for the compositing scheme that by Olivier Boscournu.
+This has helped me to learn some more programming with nodes in blender.

-This script create a full copy scene.
+Script create a full copy scene.

 Usage: